daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ### Step 2.3: Choose your preferred IDE

-Run this command in terminal to choose your [IDE](https://www.daytona.io/docs/usage/ide/).
+Run this command in the terminal to choose your [IDE](https://www.daytona.io/docs/usage/ide/).

 ```bash
 daytona ide